garybgenett/gary-os/README.md

 **Linux Kernel**

-The 'shmem' subsystem manages 'tmpfs' for in-memory filesystems, including [Linux initramfs].
+The `shmem` subsystem manages 'tmpfs' for in-memory filesystems, including [Linux initramfs].
 By default, half of system memory is reserved.
 On a 4GB system, this is sometimes not enough room for a GaryOS [Filesystem] to unpack.
 For the [v4.0] rebuild of [Loader], a kernel patch was submitted to the Linux